Foggyssad/DND-Helper-main/README.md

 ## Introduction:

 1. The purpose of the application is to provide the user with an interface to create character sheet for tabletop RPG DND.
 2. To start the program download the repository and launch the `main.py` script.
-The only requirementis that the `tkinter` and `json` external libraries have to be installed beforehand (on Windows they are installed by default with python).
+The only requirement is that the `tkinter` and `json` external libraries have to be installed beforehand (on Windows they are installed by default with python).
 3. The process of using the program is quite straight forward: fill the labels, choose the desired options for character's characteristics and gain access to the character sheet.

 ## OOP Principles implementation: